Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/tools/hook_dae.md

      ContinueCall();
 };
 ```
 In this case, we may not return the value at the end of the hook because the returned value will just stay on the stack.
-However, we shouldn't give up on calling PassArgumentI(i) to ensure that i is still on top of the stack when the program continues with hooked.
+However, we shouldn't give up on calling `PassArgumentI(i)` to ensure that it is still on top of the stack when the program continues with hooked.

 ### Manipulation of arguments and return values
 We can also manipulate arguments and return values with our hook.